ABM Abdullah

 ABM Abdullah (born 1954) is a Bangladeshi physician, academic and was the personal physician of the former Prime Minister of Bangladesh, Sheikh Hasina.
-He was a professor in the Department of Internal Medicine and dean of the Faculty of Medicine at Bangabandhu Sheikh Mujib Medical University.
+He was a professor in the Department of Internal Medicine and dean of the Faculty of Medicine at Bangladesh Medical University.
 He currently works as a Medicine Specialist at Central Hospital Limited, Dhanmondi.
 He was awarded the Ekushey Padak in 2016 by the Government of Bangladesh.